OpsMx/standard-isd-gitops/upgrade/READMEv4.0.3 to v4.0.4.b2.md

    - url, username and gitemail MUST be updated.
 TIP: if you have install/inputcm.yaml from previous installation, simply copy-paste these lines here
    - **If ISD Namespace is different from "opsmx-isd"**: Update namespace (default is opsmx-isd) to the namespace where ISD is installed
    - **If you are external Mysql for Spinnaker update the spinnakerStorage value to "sql".
+   - **Edit the beta value to true in the `install/inputcm.yaml` file for beta releases only, if not let the default value be false (i.e. "false").
 7. **If ISD Namespace is different from "opsmx-isd"**: Edit serviceaccount.yaml and edit "namespace:" to update it to the ISD namespace (e.g.opsmx-isd)
 8. Push changes to git: `git add -A; git commit -m"Upgrade related changes";git push`
 9. `kubectl -n opsmx-isd apply -f upgrade-inputcm.yaml`